Cirkit Designer Logo

 Maximum Output Current 2A per channel (continuous)

-Peak Output Current 3A per channel (short duration)
+Peak Output Current 3A per channel (non-repetitive, short time)

 Logic Voltage 5V